 Cambodian Independent Rule (1953-1975)

-In 1955, King Norodom Sihanouk abdicated and entered politics.
+In 1955, King Norodom Sihanouk abdicated from the throne, and entered politics.
 He dominated Cambodian politics for the next 15 years.
 King Norodom Sihanouk drew closer to North Vietnam and China and broke off diplomatic relations with Washington in 1965.
 As the war in Vietnam intensified in 1969, the United States began a program of bombing suspected Viet Cong base camps in Cambodia.
 During this period, the Cambodian guerrilla movement, the Khmer Rouge (KR), gained in strength and gradually assumed control over large parts of the countryside.
 In March 1970, General Lon Nol instigated a coup d'état and established a republic.
 Norodom Sihanouk established a government in exile in Beijing.

 Khmer Rouge (1975-1979)

 On 17 April 1975 Phnom Penh surrendered to the KR, led by Pol Pot (Saloth Sar).
 The KR implemented a radical and brutal policy of restructuring society.
 The country was renamed Democratic Kampuchea, currency was abolished and the cities were emptied.
 It is believed that up to one quarter of the Cambodian population died as a direct result of the policies of the KR Government.
 Norodom Sihanouk was permitted by the Khmer Rouge to return to Phnom Penh in December 1975.
-He presided over the promulgation of a new constitution in 1976 as Chief of State but subsequently resigned this position.
+He presided over the promulgation of a new constitution in 1976 as Chief of State, but subsequently resigned this position.
 He was confined to the royal palace until Pol Pot was overthrown.

 People's Republic of Kampuchea (1979-1985)

 On 7 January 1979, Vietnamese soldiers entered Phnom Penh toppling the Pol Pot Government and established the People's Republic of Kampuchea (PRK), led by former KR officer Heng Samrin, who had fled to Vietnam in 1978, and Pen Sovan (until the latter's downfall in 1981).
 Hun Sen, a former regimental KR commander (who fled to Vietnam in 1977) became Foreign Minister.
 The ousted KR forces continued their resistance from bases along the Thai border.
 In 1982, with other elements opposing the PRK, the KR formed the Coalition Government of Democratic Kampuchea (CGDK) as a government in exile.
 Following a renewed attack on their bases in 1985, the KR retreated into Thailand.
 The KR, and to a lesser extent the other two factions of the CGDK, continued to wage a guerrilla war throughout the country during the 1980s, sustained by external support from countries opposed to the PRK.
-The KR is now a spent force.

 The State of Cambodia (1985-1993)